AMontiB/PRNULeaks/README.md

 Refer to this github [repository](https://github.com/AMontiB/AdaptivePRNUCameraAttribution) for code requirements and to use the radial correction inversion method used in our paper.

 ## List of Samsung A50 images affected by spikes
-[Here](https://github.com/AMontiB/PRNULeaks/blob/main/) we report the images IDs affected by spikes in DFT.
-You can use ``dimples.m" to estimate the spikes in DFT.
+[Here](https://github.com/AMontiB/PRNULeaks/blob/main/) we report the list of images, used to compose the camera fingerprints of the Samsung A50, source of False Positives.
+These images, if used to compute the camera fingerprints of the three Samsung A50 devices, will not expose any spikes like those shown in the image below:

 ![Spikes](https://github.com/AMontiB/PRNULeaks/blob/main/figures/Samsung_A50_spikes.png?raw=true)